JoeMille/app-1/README.md

 ![Screenshot](first-test.png)

 Testing JavaScript using Google Developer Tools provides developers with a powerful set of debugging and profiling tools to inspect code execution, track variable values, and analyze performance bottlenecks.
-This enables precise identification and resolution of issues, contributing to the creation of robust and efficient web applications.
-As always the first test was a fail due an AdBlock software preventing my Javascript file from running.
+This enabled precise identification and resolution of issues.
+As always, the first test was a fail due an AdBlock software preventing the Javascript file from running.

 ![Screenshot](lighthouse-fail.png)
 As expected these testing procedures threw up more and more issues as the project became larger.